-DES-3800:4#create route redistribute dst rip src ospf all metric 2 Command: create route redistribute dst rip src ospf all metric 2 Success.
-DES-3800:4# config route redistribute dst ospf src Purpose Used configure route redistribution settings for the exchange of RIP routes to OSPF routes on the Switch.
+DES-3800:admin#create route redistribute dst rip src ospf all metric 2 Command: create route redistribute dst rip src ospf all metric 2 config route e redistribute dst ospf src Purpose Used configure route redistribution settings for the exchange of RIP routes to OSPF routes on the Switch.
 Syntax config route redistribute dst ospf src [static rip local] {mettype [1 2] metric <value 0-16777214="">}</value> Description Route redistribution allows routers on the network - that are running different routing protocols to exchange routing information.
 This is accomplished by comparing the routes stored in the various router's routing tables and assigning appropriate metrics.
 This information is then exchanged among the various routers according to the individual routers current routing protocol.
 The switch can redistribute routing information between the OSPF and RIP routing protocols to all routers on the network that are running OSPF or RIP.
 Routing information entered into the Static Routing Table on the local switch is also redistributed.
 Parameters src [static rip local] - Allows the selection of the protocol of the source device. mettype - allows the selection of one of the methods for calculating the metric value.
 Type - 1 calculates the metric (for RIP to OSPF) by adding the destination's interface cost to the metric entered in the Metric field.
 Type - 2 uses the metric entered in the Metric field without change.
-This field applies only when the destination field is OSPF. metric < value 0-16777214> - Allows the entry of an OSPF interface cost.
-This is analogous to a Hop Count in the RIP routing protocol.
-Restrictions Only administrator-level users can issue this command.
+This field applies only when the destination field is OSPF. metric <value 0-16777214=""> - Allows the entry of an OSPF interface cost.
+This is analogous to a Hop Count in the RIP routing protocol.</value> Restrictions User Account Command Level - Administrator and Operator